 The name Little Fireface comes from the Sundanese name for slow loris – muka geni.
 In other languages, loris means thin one, wind monkey (both in Sumatra and Thailand), forest baby, and the shy one.

-Five slow loris species are currently recognised with a huge diversity out there!
-They range from the The are found from the Northeast of India all the way to the Philippines.
+Eight slow loris species are currently recognised with a huge diversity out there!
+They are found from the Northeast of India to the Philippines.
 Two closely related slender lorises are found in India and Sri Lanka.
 Many more species are likely to be discovered.

 |Loris lydekkerianus||Mysore slender loris||South India; Sri Lanka||225-320|